Russian watchdog may drop Telenor lawsuit

 The settlement of the case has become possible after Russian tycoon Mikhail Fridman's Altimo raised its Vimpelcom stake, overtaking Telenor as the biggest shareholder.

-Telenor subsequently changed its stance towards Vimpelcom, declining to rule out a sale in what was seen at the time as potentially signaling an end to the decade-long ownership battle.
+Telenor subsequently changed its stance towards Vimpelcom, declining to rule out a sale in what was seen at the time as potentially signalling an end to the decade-long ownership battle.

 "We very much hope that if the commission takes the decisions we are hoping for, then we hope to close this issue and hope that third parties ... would not object either," said Artemyev.